The program violates the Enterprise JavaBeans (EJB) specification by using sockets.

 Extended Description

 The Enterprise JavaBeans specification requires that every bean provider follow a set of programming guidelines designed to ensure that the bean will be portable and behave consistently in any EJB container.
-In this case, the program violates the following EJB guideline: "An enterprise bean must not attempt to listen on a socket, accept connections on a socket, or use a socket for multicast."
+In this case, the product violates the following EJB guideline: "An enterprise bean must not attempt to listen on a socket, accept connections on a socket, or use a socket for multicast."
 The specification justifies this requirement in the following way: "The EJB architecture allows an enterprise bean instance to be a network socket client, but it does not allow it to be a network server.
 Allowing the instance to become a network server would conflict with the basic function of the enterprise bean-- to serve the EJB clients."

 Relationships

-The table(s) below shows the weaknesses and high level categories that are related to this weakness.
+This table shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.

 Relevant to the view "Research Concepts" (CWE-1000)